Memphis Commercial Roofing Company

-To give you an idea of your choices and our expertise, below we describe the 4 most popular types of flat commercial roofing systems used today.
+To give you an idea of your choices and our expertise, below we describe the 4 most popular types of flat commercial roofing systems used in Memphis, TN.

-Single ply roofing systems are by far the most commonly installed systems on commercial buildings today.
+Single ply roofing systems are by far the most commonly installed systems on commercial buildings in Memphis today.
 They are also the most cost effective and longest lasting commercial roofs available.

 Single-ply membranes can be installed fully adhered, mechanically attached or held down with ballast.
 Most single-ply roof systems do not receives surfacing.
 In many instances, a combination of attachment methods are used to secure a roof system.

 For instance, an insulation may be mechanically attached to the substrate with the roof membrane fully adhered to the insulation.
 The most common type of single ply system we install is called TPO.